-A. Read the extracts given below and answer the questions that follow.

-- 1. a. bite. - b.
-The little grey mouse was called Blink because it could run off in the blink of an eye, as proved in the poem. - c. iii. - d.
+- A. Read the extracts given below and answer the questions that follow. - 1. a. bite. - b.
+The little grey mouse was called Blink because it could run off in the blink of an eye, as proved in the poem. - c. ii. - d.
 The poem is written in the form of a ballad, which means it narrates a tale of courage and heroism.
-But this poem is actually a parody which tells the story of an unlikely hero - a dragon who was actually a coward. - 2. a.
+But this poem is actually a parody which tells the story of an unlikely hero a dragon who was actually a coward. - 2. a.
 Though this ballad also deals with a tale of heroism, it is actually an amusing parody of a cowardly dragon. - b.
 In this poem about a cowardly dragon, the choice of the word 'unmerciful' reflects the cruelty of Belinda and the rest of her pets who took pleasure in mistreating Custard.
-The word 'unmerciful' underscores their harshness and adds a touch of grimness to the tone of an otherwise comic verse. - c. i. - d.
-The literary device used in reference to Percival, one of the knights of King Arthur, is allusion. - 3. a. teasing - b.
-The presence of a pirate makes the story more dramatic, especially since it is a ballad. - c iii - d.
+The word 'unmerciful' underscores their harshness and adds a touch of grimness to the tone of an otherwise comic verse.

+- c. a rather lonely dragon.

+- d. iv.
+A., B. and C.

+- 3. a. teasing

+- b. he presence of a pirate makes the story more dramatic, especially since it is a ballad.

+- d.
 Even though the situation is grim, the poet makes it dramatic with both audible and visual imagery.
-The word "meowch" (meow + ouch) uttered by the kitten, and the poetic licence to use 'winda' for 'window' so that it rhymes with Belinda, add humour to the situation. - 4. a. brave - b.
-Although all the animals were brave in their own ways, the sight of the fearful pirate frightened them. - c. i. - d.
+The word "meowch" (meow + ouch) uttered by the kitten, and the poetic licence to use 'winda' for 'window' so that it rhymes with Belinda, add humour to the situation. - 4. a. brave as a barrel full of bears. - b.
+Although all the animals were brave in their own ways, the sight of the fearful pirate frightened them. - c. iii.
+C. and D. - d.
 The poem has a rhyme scheme which is aabb, which adds to the easy reading of the ballad.
 Besides this, the picture of a black kitten called Ink trickling to the bottom of the house is very fine visual imagery. - 5. a.
-This parody-ballad deals with the fight between a cowardly dragon and a pirate for a young girl, compared to knights on horseback fighting for their king. - b.
+This parody-ballad deals with the fight between a cowardly dragon and a pirate for a young girl, instead of the camel where one had knights on horseback fighting for their king. - b.
 Though Custard was a fearful looking dragon, he was a coward.
 But it was the sight of Custard which made the pirate go into shock and fortify his nerves with alcohol.
-This was the turning moment in the narrative, as Custard came out the winner. - c. iv. d. aabb
+This was the turning moment in the narrative, as Custard came out the winner. - c. like an engine. - d. iv.
+B. and C.